 About AMPA

 Established over 20 years ago, AMPA continues to develop performing artists, composers, producers, choreographers, teachers and industry professionals of the highest standard.
-AMPA is a registered provider on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) and complies with the Education Services for Overseas Students (ESOS) Act 2000 and the obligations laid down in the National Code 2007.
-AMPA is also registered and accredited by the Australian Government - Tertiary Education Quality and Standards Agency (TEQSA).
+AMPA is a registered provider on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) and complies with the Education Services for Overseas Students (ESOS) Act 2000 and the obligations laid down in the National Code 2018.
+AMPA is also registered and accredited by the Australian Government - Tertiary Education Quality and Standards Agency (TEQSA).AMPA currently boasts some of the highest calibre teaching staff in an atmosphere where students are carefully nurtured and guided through their studies.
+Students come to AMPA from all over Australia and the world.

 Music Courses